Egypt Islamists to rally on Saturday for Mursi

 Salah Abdel Maboud, a leading member of the Salafi Nour Party, confirmed Islamists would stage protests on Saturday.
 He said the location could be Tahrir Square, where Mursi's opponents have been camped out for seven consecutive days.

-But Nader Bakkar, the Nour Party's spokesman, told Reuters both the Nour Party and its founder the Salafi Call would steer clear of Tahrir Square.

-"We do not want to enter into conflict with anyone," Bakkar said.

-The Brotherhood, Egypt's most organised and popular Islamist group, had previously cancelled its call for a big pro-Mursi rally last Tuesday because of fears of violence between the president's supporters and opponents, who had also called for mass demonstrations on the same day.
+The Brotherhood, Egypt's most organised and popular Islamist group, had previously canceled its call for a big pro-Mursi rally last Tuesday because of fears of an eruption of violence between the president's supporters and opponents, who had also called for mass demonstrations on the same day.

 Anti-Mursi protesters say they will stay in Tahrir Square until the decree is withdrawn, bringing fresh turmoil to a nation at the heart of the Arab Spring and delivering a new blow to an economy already on the ropes.